seanwhs/Tutorials/NextJS/Greymatter-LMS/4-Progress-Transaction-Engine.md

 4. Refresh the entire page (a hard reload, not just client-side navigation).
 The checkmark should still be present — this confirms the *real* write succeeded server-side (via `getCompletedLessonIds()` in the layout), not just the temporary optimistic one.

 5. **Negative test for optimistic rollback:** Remove your test user's `Enrollment` row again via Prisma Studio.
 Clear the corresponding `Progress` row too.
 Reload the lesson page fully, then complete the SQL Sandbox again.
 You should observe:
-   - The checkmark appears **instantly** (optimistic update fires regardless of what the server will eventually say)
+   - The checkmark appears **instantly** (the optimistic update fires regardless of what the server will eventually say)
    - Shortly after, your terminal logs `Failed to save progress: Transaction Failed: Student has not enrolled in the parent course.`
    - On the *next* full page reload, the checkmark is **gone** — because `getCompletedLessonIds()` never found a real `Progress` row, proving the optimistic state was only ever a temporary illusion, correctly discarded once fresh server data replaced it.